Tower Records: Philippines

 Tower Records opened three stores in the Philippines in the 1990s.
 The first branch was located in Glorietta 3 Ayala Center Makati City which opened in 1998.
 The second store was in Alabang Town Center Muntinlupa City which opened in 1999.
 The third store was in Robinson's Place Manila, all of which are in the National Capital Region.
 As of 2018, all these branches have closed.

-In 2020, Tower Records Philippines has been re-launched and re-opened because of Filipino girl group Baby Blue, a sub-unit of idol girl group MNL48.

 Singapore

 Tower Records opened stores in Singapore in the 1990s.
 Singapore had two Tower Records outlets, one at Pacific Plaza that opened in 1993 and the other at Suntec City.
 Tower Records Pacific Plaza moved out in 2001 and the latter closed its doors in 2006 when Tower Records filed for bankruptcy globally and eventually folded.

 South Korea

 Tower Records opened stores in South Korea in the 1990s, with stores in Seoul and Busan.
 The Seoul branch became part of Synnara Record (now Media Synnara) and is now part of M2U Record, while the Busan branch has closed.

 The Seoul branch was used as one of the main filming locations for Seoul Broadcasting System's 2001 drama Beautiful Days, starring Lee Byung-hun, Choi Ji-woo, Ryu Si-won, Shin Min-a, Lee Jung-hyun and Lee Yoo-jin.